zagaran/sample-django-app/readme.md

 ## Creating a new Elastic Beanstalk environment

-To do create a new Elastic Beanstalk environment, modify the contents of [.elasticbeanstalk/eb_create_environment.yml]([.elasticbeanstalk/eb_create_environment.yml]) and run `eb-create-environment -c .elasticbeanstalk/eb_create_environment.yml`.
+To create a new Elastic Beanstalk environment, modify the contents of [.elasticbeanstalk/eb_create_environment.yml]([.elasticbeanstalk/eb_create_environment.yml]) and run `eb-create-environment -c .elasticbeanstalk/eb_create_environment.yml`.

 See the docs for [eb-create-environment](https://github.com/zagaran/eb-create-environment/) for more details.